 SI.
-No. Program Duration Eligibility 1 Bachelor of 4 Years Passed 10+2 examination with Physics and Mathematics as Technology compulsory subjects along with one of the Chemistry (B Tech) Biotechnology / Biology / Technical Vocational subject Obtained at least 45% marks (40% in case of candidate belonging to SC/ST category) in the above subjects taken together 2 Bachelor of Lateral entry to (A) Passed Diploma examination from an AICTE approved Technology second year Institution with atleast 45% marks (40% incase of candidates (B Tech) belonging to SC/ST category) in appropriate branch of Engineering /Technology.
-(B) Passed B. Sc Degree from a recognized University as defined by UGC, with atleast 45% marks (40% incase of candidates belonging to SC/ST category) and passed XII standard with mathematics as a subject.
-(C) Provided that incase of students belonging to B.Sc.
-Stream, shall clear the subjects of Engineering Graphics/ Engineering Drawing and Engineering Mechanics of the first year Engineering program along with the second yearsubjects.
-(D) Provided further that, the students belonging to B. Sc.
-Stream shall be considered only after filling the seats in this category with students belonging to the Diplomastream.
-(E) Provided further that student, who have passed Diploma in Engineering & Technology from an AICTE approved Institution or B. Sc Degree from a recognized University as defined by UGC, shall also be eligible for admission to the first year Engineering Degree courses subject to vacancies in the first-year class in case the vacancies at lateral entry are exhausted.
-However the admissions shall be based strictly on the eligibility criteria a smentioned in A, B, D, and E above.
-3 Bachelor of Lateral entry to (F) Provided further that Students who completed successfully Technology fourth year (final six Semesters in REVA University and have exited with (BTech) year) Advanced Diploma in Engineering & Technology (ADET) shall be eligible for admission to the Fourth year B Tech degree courses subject to the vacancies.
-(G) Any candidate with genuine reason from any University / Institution in the country upon credit transfer could be considered for later all admission to the respective semester in the concerned branch of study.
+Program Duration Eligibility No. 1 Bachelor of 4 Years Passed 10+2 examination with Physics and Technology Mathematics as compulsory subjects along with (B Tech) one of the Chemistry Biotechnology/ Biology / Technical Vocational subject Obtained at least 45% marks (40% in case of candidate belonging to SC/ST category) in the above subjects taken together 2 Bachelor of Lateral entry to Passed Diploma examination from an AICTE Technology second year approved Institution with at least 45% marks (40% (B Tech) in case of candidates belonging to SC/ST category) in appropriate branch of Engineering / Technology.
+Passed B. Sc Degree from a recognized University as defined by UGC, with at least 45% marks (40% in case of candidates belonging to SC/ST category) and passed XII standard with mathematics as a subject.
+Provided that in case of students belonging to B. Sc.
+Stream, shall clear the subjects of Engineering Graphics / Engineering Drawing and Engineering Mechanics of the first year Engineering program along with the second-year subjects.
+Provided further that, the students belonging to B. Sc.
+Stream shall be considered only after filling the seats in this category with students belonging to the Diploma stream.
+Provided further that student, who h ave passed ave passed Diploma in Engineering & Technolog y from an AICTE approved Institution or B. Sc Deg gree from a recognized University as defined by UG C, shall also be eligible for admission to the first year Engineering Degree courses subject to v acancies in the first-year class in case the vacancie es at lateral entry are exhausted.
+However, the admi issions shall be based strictly on the eligibility criteria as mentioned in A, B, D, and E above.
+3 Bachelor of Lateral entry to fourth Provided further that Students who completed Technology year (final year) successfully six Semesters in REVA Uni versity and (B Tech) have exited with Advanced Diploma in Engineering &Technology (ADET) shall be eligible for r admission to the Fourth year B Tech degree course s subject to the vacancies.
+Any candidate with genuine reason from any University / Institution in the country of upon credit transfer could be considered for latera I admission to the respective semester in the concer ned branch of study.